wsjwong/gantt-chart-for-team-lead/README.md

 - Team leaders create projects with start and end dates
 - Comprehensive team member management with dedicated team page
 - Team members are added directly to projects with proper access control
+- **Invite users by email** and assign them to projects before they accept
-- Task creation and assignment to specific team members
+- Task creation and assignment to specific team members (including invited users)
 - Project-level and task-level progress tracking
 - **Secure project deletion** with admin validation and cascade cleanup